-A course grade below a B is not acceptable in a graduate level class.
-This will result in academic probation.
+A course grade below a B- is not acceptable in a graduate level class.
+This will result in academic probation and the student will be required to re-take the course.

-Blackboard (for checking announcements from instructors and grades): http://courses.utexas.edu/
+CANVAS (for checking announcements from instructors and grades):

 This instructor will participate in the course evaluation provided by the university.